ashlander/protoargs/README.rst

     }

-    // Main message, describing configuration class which will be filled with parsed arguments
+    // Main message, describing configuration class which will be filled with parsed arguments message protoargs
-    // optional - argument may be missing within command line args
-    // required - argument should be present
-    // repeated - it may occure several times, but it should be present at least once, so it acts as required, but all the values will be stored
-    // types are limited to common type list:
-    //    - int32
-    //    - uint32
-    //    - int64
-    //    - uint64
-    //    - bool
-    //    - string
-    // Enums are not supported
-    // Name will be filled with parser and accessible from configuration object
-    // Default values may be specified
-    // Comments on the same line are treated as default value description
-    // SO if you want write in comment something nasty, write it above the line
-    // The other message companion needed is protoargs_links, however it is optional
-    // If protoargs_links missing - all field names from protoargs message will be transformed to lower case, "_" -> "-" , and used as arguments for command line
-    // In this situation you will be able to use positional arguments
-    // If protoargs_links is present, names for command line arguments will be taken out of them
-    // Also all arguments which have no links inside protoargs_links are treated as positional
-    // And their names are taken for help transforming them to uppercase (see PARAMG and PARAMH)
-    // There may not be more than one positional repeating parameter
-    // And position here does matter, currently we expect: PARAMG PARAMH [PARAMH..] message protoargs
     {
         optional string paramA = 1 [default = "// tricky default value"];      // String param option with default value.
 Note: this comment will be taken as description